NotaryShopUK/notaryshopuk.github.io/data/about.md

-A Notary Public is a highly-qualified and highly-regulated legal professional who specialises in authenticating, preparing, reviewing, and advising various types of documentation which invariably relate to overseas transactions.
+A Notary Public is a highly-qualified and highly-regulated legal professional who specialises in authenticating, preparing, reviewing, and advising various types of documentation which invariably relate to overseas jurisdictions.

 Circumstances commonly are that an overseas body will require verification of a specific document (and verification of the individual signing the document) and